New Shepard: New Shepard vehicles

 The New Shepard Crew Capsule after a successful sub-orbital space flight.

 New Shepard propulsion modules

 As of 2024, there have been five propulsion modules built.
 They are NS1, NS2, NS3, NS4, and NS5.
+At the time of the program being paused in 2026, there were four new propulsion modules under construction (NS6, NS7, NS8, and NS9), three of which were expected to fly in 2026.

 New Shepard 1

 The first flight of the full-scale New Shepard vehicle was NS1, also called "Tail 1" and was conducted on April 29, 2015, during which an altitude of 93.5 km was attained.
 While the test flight itself was deemed a success, and the capsule was successfully recovered via parachute landing, the rocket crash landed and was not recovered due to a failure of hydraulic pressure in the vehicle control system during descent.
 The capsule was called RSS Jules Verne.

 New Shepard 2

 The New Shepard 2 (NS2), also called "Tail 2", flight test article propulsion module made five successful flights in 2015 and 2016, being retired after its fifth flight in October 2016.